hansenjohnson/website/content/post/2018-03-04-add-html-map-to-webpage.md

   <iframe src="https://leviathan.ocean.dal.ca/server_index/whale_map.html" width="80%" height="540"></iframe>
 </div>

 That's it!
 Now you can easily add that map, or any other html widgets with a known url, to any webpage!

-For more information about this map in particular, check out our lab's [data visualization webpage](http://leviathan.ocean.dal.ca/).
+This makes use of two different `html` tags, an `iframe`, which allows you to embed content, and a `div` which basically lets you define certain aspects of the things inside it (in this case, it's used to center the iframe).
+For more information on these and other tags, and much more, check out the great resources at [w3schools.com](https://www.w3schools.com/).
+For more details about this map, check out our lab's [data visualization webpage](http://leviathan.ocean.dal.ca/).